- News & events

 Teaching Assistant contracts are normally 17 weeks and you need to be available for the entire duration of the contract.
 The instructor may want to meet before the start of the term.
 TAs should not make any vacation or travel plans until they know their final examination/marking schedule for the term to confirm whether they will be involved with final exam.
 If there is an issue meeting the 17 week contract, a TA should be in touch with the instructor.
 If suitable arrangements cannot be made, the contract may need to be re-assigned.

-The Teaching and Learning Centre (TLC) hosts an orientation for new and veteran Teaching Assistants.
+The Centre for Educational Excellence (CEE) hosts an orientation for new and veteran Teaching Assistants.
 All students who have been assigned a TA position in the fall term should plan to attend.
-For more information on this orientation and the Teaching and Learning Centre, please visit their website.
+For more information on this orientation and the Centre for Educational Excellence, please visit their website.

 All Teaching Assistants are employees of SFU, and members of the Teaching Support Staff Union (TSSU).
 As a Teaching Assistant, the University pays 100% of the monthly premium for the Medical Services Plan (MSP) of British Columbia, 75% of the monthly premium for Extended Health Care Benefits (Pacific Blue Cross).
 Eligible employees must apply before the start-up of every semester for coverage through Human Resources (778-782-3237).
 The medical Services Plan Brochure provides benefit details, and is available from the MSP website.